-- 7.1.2.2 The visiting team shall call the coin toss, the winner of which elects to kick first or last.
+- A.R.
+7.1.2.1.
+Are coaches permitted in the center circle during the taking of kicks from the penalty line or mark?
+RULING: No. Coaches, nonparticipating players and all other bench personnel shall remain beyond the touch line in the coaching and player area. - 7.1.2.2 The visiting team shall call the coin toss, the winner of which elects to kick first or last.
 Each team shall take an initial series of five kicks, if necessary, alternately.
 In all games except the national championship game, the team scoring the greater number of goals shall advance to the next round. - 7.1.2.3 If the score still is tied after each team has taken five kicks, kicks shall continue alternately in the same order until a team has one more goal in the same number of kicks. - 7.1.2.4 Each kick shall be taken by a different player until 10 kicks have been taken by each team.
 If the number of kicks goes beyond 10, the initial order of kicking shall be repeated. - 7.1.2.5 The nonparticipating goalkeeper shall stay on the field of play at one corner of the penalty area.
-All designated players except the kicker and the designated goalkeepers shall remain in the center circle. - 7.1.2.6 One official shall record the kicking order, and one shall administer the taking of the kicks. - 7.1.2.7 Once the goalkeeper is designated, he or she shall not be replaced unless injured or ejected; and his or her replacement may be from any of the eligible players listed on the official NCAA game roster for that game.
-Injuries leading to replacement of the designated goalkeeper must be determined by the attending physician and/or a certified trainer in concert with the governing sports authority.
-(See page 8.)
+All designated players except the kicker and the designated goalkeepers shall remain in the center circle - 7.1.2.6 One official shall record the kicking order, and one shall administer the taking of the kicks. - 7.1.2.7 Once the goalkeeper is designated, he or she shall not be replaced unless injured or ejected; and his or her replacement may be from any of the eligible players listed on the official NCAA game roster for that game.
+Injuries leading to replacement of the designated goalkeeper shall be determined by the attending physician and/or a certified trainer in concert with the governing sports authority.
+(See Page 8.)
 However, the injured goalkeeper is eligible to return if physically able.